christopher5106/christopher5106.github.io/_posts/2015-05-28-parse-wikipedia-statistics-and-pages-with-Spark.markdown

 bliki-core-3.0.19.jar
 {% endhighlight %}

-and parse the data to Elastichsearch
+and parse the data, filter pages with images and coordinates, and send to Elastichsearch for bulk indexation

 {% highlight scala %}
 //let's open again